decodevector/dv-old-website/members.md

 The rating is calculated as per [DV Rating System](/sub/rating-system/).

-This page is not yet updated with the latest rating and will be updated soon.
+This page is not yet updated with the member rating and will be updated soon.